Ghana vs Nigeria: MPs wear Black Stars jersey to show support

 Supporters in Kumasi throng Baba Yara to watch Black Stars final training session

-Some Members of Parliament showed up on the floor of the house in Black Stars jersey ahead of the World Cup qualifier against Nigeria.
+Some Members of Parliament showed up on the floor of the house in Black Stars jerseys ahead of the World Cup qualifier against Nigeria.

 This follows a directive by the First Deputy Speaker of Parliament, Joseph Osei-Owusu, after a statement rallying the country’s support to the national team on Wednesday, March 23, 2022.